 Utopian novels teach us about the hopes, fears, and prejudices of women before the modern era—and can still surprise us.

 Edward Bellamy’s novel Looking Backward (1887) is about an accidental time-traveler who wakes up in Boston in the year 2000.
-Though not the first, it’s the best-known of a short-lived genre: 19th century utopian fiction.
+Though not the first novel of its kind, it’s the best-known of a short-lived genre: 19th century utopian fiction.

 These utopian stories bear a superficial resemblance to science fiction—often set in outer space, lost worlds, or in the far future—but they have different narrative structure and goals.
 Early sci-fi tends towards adventure stories with a futuristic or fantastical plot; utopian novels of the 1800s are fictionalized political tracts in which futurism is the framing device.

 Hero travels to the future (or another planet, or a lost world) via some flimsy plot mechanic: a sudden deep sleep, an avalanche, a spontaneous journey in an “air-ship.”
 A comical number of stories involve our traveler just falling into a hole.

 The protagonist meets a friendly companion with infinite free time who explains how their society works in excruciating detail.
 This is 80% of the book.

 - Male protagonist marries an ethereal young woman in socialist paradise.

 - Protagonist bids socialist paradise a fond farewell and returns to their own time.

 I say all this with affection because I love these stories.
 I have a fondness for the weird creativity associated with newborn genres, and these novels reflect authors grappling with the limitless world-building possibilities of sci-fi.

 A brief history